Solution

 Specifications:

 - The Nucleus 1000 is a compact, cost effective, sensor hub combining a Doppler Velocity Log (DVL), inertial sensors (AHRS), altimeter, pressure and temperature sensors in one package.
 It can perform bottom-tracking (altitude to seabed) from about 10 cm up to 50 m, estimate velocity, attitude, heading, and also perform water-tracking and current profiling functions.
-It is rated for 300 m depth in its default version (with a deeper rated version available).
+It is depth rated to 300 m in its default version (with a deeper rated version available).

 Our navigation unit combines dual GNSS sensors with an Ultra-Short Baseline (USBL) positioning system to provide precise localization and accurate heading estimation for the Tethys ONE.
 Using acoustic signals, it measures underwater depth and precisely determines the ROV’s global position.
 The system’s flexible design allows it to be mounted on nearly any vessel, fixed structure, or platform, and it can also be configured for use by nearby divers.